tauri-apps/cargo-mobile2/.changes/remove-libunwind-workaround.md

 "tauri-mobile": "minor"
 ---

-Remove `libgcca` redtirect to `libunwind` workaround for NDK 23 and higher
+Remove `libgcc` redirect to `libunwind` workaround for NDK 23 and higher